Dream Corp LLC: Production

 Dream Corp LLC is a black comedy created by Daniel Stessen, known for co-writing and directing The Gold Sparrow, an animated short film released in 2013.
 Adult Swim commissioned a pilot based on Stessen's original idea for the series in May 2014, ahead of the network's upfront advertising meeting.
 The pilot featured guest stars Bud Cort, Baron Vaughn, and Moises Arias.
 The series is produced by Williams Street.
 Dream Corp LLC was ordered for a full season in November 2015, and the network made mention of the series in their 2016 upfront.

 The series is the first on Adult Swim to use rotoscoping to achieve animation; this technique entails drawing over live-action footage.
 This process was used for Stessen's short film The Gold Sparrow and the pilot for Dream Corp LLC.
 Reclusive animator and songwriter Chad VanGaalen was brought on board to provide musical score for the show and also designed "T.E.R.R.Y." the office robot.
 The trailer for the series was released on October 5, 2016.

 The series' animated segments are handled by two companies.
 BEMO provides the visual effects and CG graphics, while Artbelly Productions provides the rotoscoped character animation using their proprietary rotoscoping software, Rotobelly.
 The live action portions of the show were produced by Caviar Content in season one, with Alive and Kicking, Inc. taking over live action shoots in season two.

 Season 2 premiered on October 21, 2018.

 A "sneak preview" of season 3 premiered as part of Adult Swim's annual April Fool's programming stunt.
-It was expected to premiere in Summer 2020, but a late June 2020 launch date was pushed back.
+It was expected to premiere in summer 2020, but a late June 2020 launch date was pushed back.
 On October 12, 2020, it was announced that the third season would premiere on October 25, 2020.

-On July 15, 2022, actor Jon Gries confirmed the series was cancelled after three seasons and it was sold to Hulu.
-A revival is currently in the works.
+On July 15, 2022, actor Jon Gries confirmed the series was cancelled after three seasons.